MichaelaBickish/student-workbook/src/reflections/wk6/quiz6.md

 **9.** What is the responsibility of `Services` in our Vue projects?
 <!-- enter you answer in the space below -->
 ```
+much the same as in MVC.
+Business logic.
 ```
 **10.** Which file contains the root element of your Vue project?
 <!-- enter you answer in the space below -->